-The US Treasury Yield Curve was recently inverted.
-This has historically been a very reliable indicator of upcoming recession as it reflects investor sentiment about future economic performance.
-Since WW2 every yield curve inversion has been followed by a recession in the following 6-18 months, and recessions are naturally correlated with decreased stock market returns.
+The US Treasury Yield Curve is currently inverted, meaning short term interest rates are higher than long term interest rates.
+This unusual occurrence, called a yield curve inversion, has historically been a very reliable indicator of an upcoming economic recession.
+Since World War II every yield curve inversion has been followed by a recession in the following 6-18 months, and recessions are naturally correlated with decreased stock market returns.

 The yield curve refers to the chart of current pricing on US Treasury Debt instruments, by maturity.
-The US Treasury currently issues debt in maturities of 1, 2, 3, and 6 months -- and 1, 2, 3, 5, 7, 10, 20, and 30 years.
-These are bonds just like any other - meaning that if you bought $1,000 of the 10-year bonds with an interest rate of 2%, then you would pay $1,000 today, then receive $200 at the end of years 1-9, and receive $1,200 (representing $200 interest + your original $1,000) at the end of year 10.
+The US Treasury currently issues debt in maturities of 1, 2, 3, and 6 months—and 1, 2, 3, 5, 7, 10, 20, and 30 years.
+If you bought $1,000 of the 10-year bonds with an interest rate of 2%, then you would pay $1,000 today, then receive $20 in interest ($1,000 x 2%) at the end of years 1-9, and receive $1,020 (representing $20 interest + your original $1,000) at the end of year 10.
 Current interest rates are shown on the US Treasury's website.

 The interest rates that these bonds pay reflect two main factors: 1) the Federal Funds rate, and 2) expectations of future returns.

 The Federal Feds rate (aka the fed funds rate) is a short-term target rate set by the US Federal Reserve and is the interest rate that banks use to lend/borrow from the each other overnight.
 This is almost always the "interest rate" you hear about on the news when there are headlines about rates rising or falling, and this rate sets the foundation of almost all other economic interest rates.